viastudios/via-wpsetup/README.md

 - Remove recent comments widget (v1.0.0)
 - Remove the WP version number from CSS and JS (v1.0.0)
 - Remove RSS version number (v1.0.0)

+# Bugfixes
+- E_ERROR fix for from updater when connecting to github (1.1.2)